Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

     > [Info] The data fields of an entity you can refer to are described in the API documentation.
 To include a deeper level of the data field, enter a point *.* at a time, for instance *{$entity._pim_tax_zone.id}*.

-3. If desired, include the destination language and/or the destination channel to the attribute variable value by adding the following suffixes at the end of the variable name:
+3. If desired, include the destination language and/or the destination scope to the attribute variable value by adding the following suffixes at the end of the variable name:
     - *destination language*
         Add **__LanguageKey** to include the destination language to the variable.
 Replace **LanguageKey** by the corresponding language key and note, that all signs must be replaced by a **_**, for instance, add **__de_DE** for the language key *de-DE*.
 Pay attention to upper and lower case as the variables are case sensitive.
-    - *destination channel*
+    - *destination scope*
-        Add **__ChannelKey** to include the destination channel to the variable.
-Replace **ChannelKey** by the corresponding channel key and note, that all signs must be replaced by a **_**, for instance, add **__actindo_basic** for the channel key *actindo_basic*.
+        Add **__ChannelKey** to include the destination scope to the variable.
+Replace **ChannelKey** by the corresponding scope key and note, that all signs must be replaced by a **_**, for instance, add **__actindo_basic** for the scope key *actindo_basic*.
 Pay attention to upper and lower case as the variables are case sensitive.

     > [Info] You can display all possible variables of a certain entity.
     For detailed information, see [Display the possible variables](#display-the-possible-variables).